Should I submit an Administrative Review or should I try to submit a new immigration application?

 The Home Office service standard for deciding an Administrative Review is 28 calendar days.
-The most recent available statistics (Bolt, 2016, p.
-47) show that the Home Office meet this standard for

 If you decide not to submit an Administrative Review, you will need to obtain a new CAS before you can make a new Tier 4 (General) Student immigration application.
 If you attempt to reuse you old CAS, your application will be refused.